General questions and questions about Cyber Siege environment

 You can submit that bug or typo by writing us an e-mail at email@example.com.
 Thank you for taking the time to report a bug or a typo!
 We really appreciate the help.

 No worries.
-Until we get out community environment up and running you can always write to us at email@example.com.
+Until we get our community environment up and running you can always write to us at firstname.lastname@example.org.